redhat-developer/vscode-server-connector/README.md

 ![ screencast ](https://raw.githubusercontent.com/redhat-developer/vscode-server-connector/master/screencast/vscode-server-connector.gif)

-This extension depends on VSCode RSP UI Extension which is going to be installed automatically along with VSCode Server Connector Extension.
-RSP UI in conjunction with Server Connector Extension supports several commands for interacting with supported server adapters; these are accessible via the command menu (`Cmd+Shift+P` on macOS or `Ctrl+Shift+P` on Windows and Linux) and may be bound to keys in the normal way.
+This extension depends on VSCode RSP UI Extension which is going to be installed automatically along with the JBoss Toolkit  Extension.
+RSP UI, in conjunction with JBoss Toolkit Extension supports several commands for interacting with supported server adapters; these are accessible via the command menu (`Cmd+Shift+P` on macOS or `Ctrl+Shift+P` on Windows and Linux) and may be bound to keys in the normal way.

 ### Available Commands
    This extension provides no additional commands other than those available in [rsp-ui](https://github.com/redhat-developer/vscode-rsp-ui#available-commands)